 If you manage a team, this can also help you with employee retention.
 Yes, it’s possible to decrease burnout, lower overtime, and increase employees’ overall happiness.

-2. Keep your work calls separate
+2. Separate work and personal calls

 Whether you’re self-employed or working for a company, with a separate business number, you’ll be able to differentiate between work and personal calls and handle them with the level of attention and professionalism they deserve.
 You’ll never be caught off guard by a business call you thought was personal.